black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 37
 Use arrow syntax to create an updateTaskContainer function.
 Then move the taskData.forEach() and its content into it.

+# Step 38
+Inside the addOrUpdateTask function, call the updateTaskContainer and reset functions.